daniel-ethridge/daniel-ethridge.github.io/index.md

 published: true
 ---

-I am a musician, software engineer, and aspiring multimedia artist.
+I am a musician, software engineer, and aspiring university professor.
 I am interested in exploring the ways that music and visual arts can be combined into new and unique interactive experiences.

 I currently work as a research scientist and software developer at the Georgia Tech Research Institute (GTRI) in the Electro-Optical Systems Laboratory.
 My work has included machine learning applied to audio signals, front end development using React, and C++ development using the Qt Framework.